rdagumampan/foundational-datascience-methodology/datascience-methodology-by-ibm.md

   - Ensure needed support should need arise

 #### Stage 2:  Analytic Approach
+- Steps to run analytical approach
-- How can use data to answer the question?
+  - Identify the patterns
+  - Choose an analytical approach
+  - Apply machine learning
 - Available patterns to address the questions
   - Descriptive (Current status)
     - What is the current situation?